ironsheep/P2-Panel-Light-Measure/README.md

 ![Project Maintenance][maintenance-shield]
 [![License][license-shield]](LICENSE)

 The point of this project is to instrument our HUB75 panel with light sensors so we can directly measure the emitted light from our LEDs.
-Our Goal is to identify 16 distinct grey scale value so we can imporove our color presentation of the panels.
+Our Goal is to identify 16 distinct grey scale values so we can imporove our color presentation of the panels.

 We hypothesize that this will force us to move from a simple PWM to a more advanced PWM.